Paul Dlugopolski, DVM

 Dr. Carla’s primary area of interest is large animal medicine and surgery focusing on dairy and small ruminants.
 She enjoys helping dogs and cats in the small animal clinic with wellness and preventative care, especially dermatology.

 In her spare time, Dr. Carla enjoys cooking, reading, gardening, Packer football, and the great outdoors.
 She welcomed her son, Jacob, in January 2012.
 They reside here in Athens and Jacob is planning on being a member of the Athens Bluejays football team.

 Ashley Clarke, DVM

 Dr. Ashley is originally from the Medford area.
 She grew up on a small hobby farm and was active in 4-H. She spent 3 years at the University of Wisconsin-River Falls, before she went to veterinary school in Missouri.
 She spent 4 years studying veterinary medicine at the University of Missouri - College of Veterinary Medicine, where she graduated with her DVM in 2015.
 She spent the next 2 years practicing in northern Indiana on Standardbred racehorses, draft harness horses, and small animals.
 In 2017 she returned home to be closer to her family and began working at Athens Veterinary Service.

 Dr. Ashley’s primary interest is in equine medicine, surgery, and lameness.
 She also enjoys working on dogs and cats from internal medicine to preventative care.

 In her spare time, Dr. Ashley’s passion is in performance horses, especially barrel horses.
 She often spends her weekends with her husband at barrel races across the midwest competing

-Ben Tegen, DVM, CVMST
+Ben Tegen, DVM, CVSMT